spear-carrier/spear-carrier/README.md

 Bacevitch wrote: "After twenty-three years spent inside the U.S. Army seemingly going somewhere, I now found myself on the outside going nowhere in particular.
 In the self-contained and cloistered universe of regimental life, I had briefly risen to the status of minor spear carrier.
 The instant I took off my uniform, that status vanished.
 I soon came to a proper appreciation of my own insignificance, a salutary lesson that I ought to have absorbed many years earlier."

-### I'm a semi-recent graduate of the Harris School of Public Policy at The University of Chicago.

-### I have 12 years of experience working in military operations, intelligence, commercial cybersecurity project management, and SaaS customer success.
+### I'm a mid career professional working in internet safety and public policy, with a background in military operations, intelligence, commercial cybersecurity project management, and SaaS customer success.

-## I'm currently looking for a professional opportunities that use communications, data analysis, and policy analysis to protect people and strengthen civic life.
+## I'm interested in building skills in research, open source intelligence, and Python for use in communications and policy analysis to protect people and strengthen civic life.

 ### Some enduring projects that I'm proud of:

 - Writing and communications (veterans day piece here - https://harris.uchicago.edu/news-events/news/harris-voices-matt-ryan-mscapp-class-2024-stories-serve - more pieces available upon request)

-- Extracting and analyzing text from adversarial political groups (dated example here, more upon request: https://github.com/deetherese/SummerProject_2023](https://github.com/uchicago-mscapp-projects/truth-inquery)
+- Extracting and analyzing text from crisis pregnancy centers (dated example here, more upon request: https://github.com/deetherese/SummerProject_2023](https://github.com/uchicago-mscapp-projects/truth-inquery)

-- Continuing to build skills at automate boring stuff and get at hard to find information with computers

 ### If you're interested in connecting: